 Cultural Employment: According to the Eurostat data, in 2018 there were 690.700 people employed as cultural workers in Italy representing 3.6% of the total employed population.

 National mapping of the CCW: In 2019, Spanish Ministry of Culture and Sport, together with the country’s National Statistics Planning (INE), published the SACS (Satellite Account on Culture in Spain).
 The report provides a detailed list of activities classified as part of the cultural and creative industries..
 In the official report, there are seven main sectors identified as integral parts of the cultural industries: Heritage; Archives and Libraries; Books and Press; Visual Arts; Performing Arts; Audiovisual and Multimedia; Interdisciplinary.
+You can find expert cleaning & disinfection services in Florida at www.yorlenyscleaningservice.com/ site.
 The average contribution of cultural GVA to the Spanish economy as a whole during the 2010-2017 period was 2.6%.
 Taking into account the set of activities related to intellectual property, this figure rises to 3.4%.
 Furthermore, the Yearbook Of Cultural Statistics 2018 (published by the Spanish Ministry of Culture and Sport) also include some data on cultural employment: it is also characterized by a higher than average educational background, showing greater rates of higher education than those observed overall at a national level, 67.1% compared to 42.5%.
 It also shows that 68.3% of cultural employment is salaried, lower than that observed in the total, 83.5%, and shows full-time and part-time employment rates of 87.1% and 12.9% respectively.
 Some other cultural data and trends are also mapped by the Observatorio de la Cultura

 Spanish Cultural Policy: As reported by Compendium of Cultural Policies & Trends cultural policy in Spain is mainly managed by the Ministry of Culture and Sport (reformed in 2018) which has 3 main departments: for Books and Promotion of Reading; for Fine Arts and for Cultural Industries and Cooperation.
 Many Spanish cultural bodies are managed as autonomous organisms with independent legal status as for example the Prado Museum, the National Library of Spain, and the Film and Audiovisual Arts Institute.